Alex Vindman: Academic and policy work

+In November 2020, Vindman joined the staff of the national security blog Lawfare as the Pritzker Military Fellow of the Pritzker Military Foundation.
+In 2021, he assumed the position of an executive board member of the Renew Democracy Initiative.
+After January 2022, Vindman served as a senior advisor for VoteVets and began directing the Vet Voice Foundation’s national security and defense think tank, the Institute for Informed American Leadership (IIAL).
+He also remained a senior fellow at the SAIS Foreign Policy Institute.
+He was a senior fellow at the Kettering Foundation, an American non-partisan research foundation from 2024-2025.

+Memoir and lawsuit

-In 2021, Vindman published a memoir entitled Here, Right Matters that quickly reached #2 on the New York Times Best Seller list.
-In his memoir, Vindman elucidates his role as a primary witness in Donald Trump’s first impeachment trial.
-He accentuates that speaking out about the July 25 call between Donald Trump and Volodymyr Zelenskyy was not merely a decision, but a duty rooted in his citizenship and service in the armed forces.
-In February 2022, Vindman filed a lawsuit alleging that the defendants disseminated false allegations about him, including claims that he was a spy for Ukraine, leaked classified data to damage his reputation, falsely charged him with perjury, and orchestrated the dismissal of both him and his twin brother Eugene from their positions at the White House.
+In 2021, Vindman published a memoir entitled Here, Right Matters which reached No. 2 on the New York Times Best Seller list.
+In it he talks about his role as a primary witness in Donald Trump’s first impeachment trial.
+He said speaking out about the July 25 call between Trump and Volodymyr Zelenskyy was not merely a decision, but a duty rooted in his citizenship and service in the armed forces.

+In February 2022, Vindman filed a lawsuit alleging that the defendants disseminated false allegations about him, including claims that he was a spy for Ukraine, leaked classified data to damage his reputation, falsely charged him with perjury, and orchestrated the dismissal of him and his twin brother Eugene from their positions at the White House.
 The defendants in the lawsuit were Donald Trump Jr., Rudy Giuliani, former White House deputy chief of staff Dan Scavino, and former White House deputy communications director Julia Hahn.
-On November 8, 2022, the lawsuit was dismissed by Federal Judge James E. Boasberg, noting that "political hackery alone" isn't a violation of the law.
+On November 8, 2022, the lawsuit was dismissed by Federal Judge James E. Boasberg, who noted that "political hackery alone" isn't a violation of the law.

-In November 2020, Vindman joined the staff of the national security blog Lawfare as the Pritzker Military Fellow of the Pritzker Military Foundation.
-Along with pursuing a Doctor of International Affairs degree at the Johns Hopkins University Paul H. Nitze School of Advanced International Studies in 2021, Vindman assumed the position of an executive board member of the Renew Democracy Initiative.
-After January 2022, Vindman served as a senior advisor for VoteVets and started directing the Vet Voice Foundation’s national security and defense think tank, the Institute for Informed American Leadership (IIAL).